-Does the idea of sewing vinyl or vinyl coated fabric make you stop in your tracks?
-Do you hesitate even though it would be perfect for what you have in mind?
-There are a few things that need special handling when you are sewing vinyl or vinyl coated fabric but once you master those tricks you can be confident sewing vinyl or vinyl coated fabric.
+The idea of sewing vinyl or vinyl-coated fabric can be daunting.
+You might hesitate to use it even though it would be perfect for what you have in mind.
+There are a few things that need special handling when you are sewing vinyl or vinyl-coated fabric but once you master those tricks you can be confident in using this material.

 Vinyl fabric or other fabric that has a sticky surface will resist feeding under the presser foot on your sewing machine.
-This tip helps solve the problem... without you going out and buying special equipment!
+You will also need to vary the stitch length you would normally use.
+These tips help solve the vinyl problem without you going out and buying special equipment.

-In the case of making your own piping, make the bias strips wider than what you want for the finished piping and trimming it down to the desired seam allowance after you have sewn the piping.
-This is because it is easier to sew between the tissue when there is more fabric than when there is less fabric.
+It is easier to sew between the tissue when there is more fabric than when there is less fabric.
+In the case of making your own piping, make the bias strips wider than what you want for the finished piping and trim it down to the desired seam allowance after you have sewn the piping.

-- Your stitch length should be longer than you would use on regular fabric.
+Your stitch length when sewing vinyl fabric should be longer than you would use on regular fabric.
 Think of your stitching as if there were no thread in the holes created by the sewing machine needle.
 Those holes become a "tear strip", which will weaken the vinyl and make it prone to tearing.
 This is less prevalent on a fabric that is coated with vinyl than it is when you are sewing plain vinyl.